freedomofpress/securedrop-docs/docs/admin/installation/intro_for_admins.rst

 Updates: Workstations
 ^^^^^^^^^^^^^^^^^^^^^

-The admin should keep all SecureDrop workstations updated.
+The admin should keep all SecureDrop Workstations updated.

 .. _monitoring_ossec:

 Monitoring OSSEC Alerts
 -----------------------

 SecureDrop uses OSSEC to monitor the servers for unusual activity caused by system configuration issues or security breaches.
 The admin should decrypt and read all OSSEC alerts.
 Report any suspicious events to FPF through the `SecureDrop Support Portal`_.
 See the :doc:`OSSEC Guide </admin/maintenance/ossec_alerts>` for more information on common OSSEC alerts.

 .. warning:: Do not post logs or alerts to public forums without first carefully
          examining and redacting any sensitive information.